What We Believe

 God

 We believe in the one true, holy and living God, Eternal Spirit, who is Creator, Sovereign and Preserver of all things visible and invisible.
-He is infinite in power, wisdom, justice, goodness and love, and rules with gracious regard for the well-being and salvation of men, to the glory of his name.
-We believe the one God reveals himself as the Trinity: Father, Son and Holy Spirit, distinct but inseparable, eternally one in essence and power.
+God is infinite in power, wisdom, justice, goodness and love, and rules with gracious regard for the well-being and salvation of humanity, to the glory of God's name.
+We believe in one God revealed in the Trinity: Father, Son and Holy Spirit, distinct but inseparable, eternally one in essence and power.

 Jesus the Christ

-We believe in Jesus Christ, truly God and truly man, in whom the divine and human natures are perfectly and inseparably united.
-He is the eternal Word made flesh, the only begotten Son of the Father, born of the Virgin Mary by the power of the Holy Spirit.
-As ministering Servant he lived, suffered and died on the cross.
+We believe in Jesus Christ, both fully God and fully human, in whom the divine and human natures are perfectly and inseparably united.
+Jesus is the eternal Word made flesh, the only begotten Son of the Father, born of the Virgin Mary, by the power of the Holy Spirit.
+As a ministering Servant he lived, suffered and died on the cross.
 He was buried, rose from the dead and ascended into heaven to be with the Father, from whence he shall return.
-He is eternal Savior and Mediator, who intercedes for us, and by him all men will be judged.
+Jesus is eternal Savior and Mediator, who intercedes for us, and will judge the living and the dead.

 Holy Spirit

 We believe in the Holy Spirit who proceeds from and is one in being with the Father and the Son.
-He convinces the world of sin, of righteousness and of judgment.
-He leads men through faithful response to the gospel into the fellowship of the Church.
-He comforts, sustains and empowers the faithful and guides them into all truth.
+The Spirit convinces the world of sin, of righteousness and of judgment.
+The Spirit leads men through faithful response to the gospel into the fellowship of the Church.
+The Spirit comforts, sustains and empowers the faithful and guides them into all truth.

 Holy Bible